Bummed: Release

-Bummed was released in November 1988.
-The cover art sees an image of Ryder's face painted over in garish colours, which Central Station Design did as part of a series of celebrity shots done in the same way.
-Iain Ellis of PopMatters said Ryder's "cropped face [is] a disturbing caricature of drug-afflicted vacancy", which "become an emblem of the times, the carnival decadence of an era encapsulated in pictorial form".
-The album's inner sleeve featured two images of a naked woman, both of which were taken from the Readers' Wives section of Penthouse.
-As a result of this imagery, retailers refused to stock the album; its Japanese release was delayed due to the image resulting in copies being confiscated at customs.
+Bummed was released on 21 November 1988 through Factory Records.
+The cover art shows an image of Ryder's face painted over in garish colours, which Central Station Design did as part of a series of celebrity shots done in the same way.
+Iain Ellis of PopMatters said Ryder's "cropped face [is] a disturbing caricature of drug-afflicted vacancy", which has "become an emblem of the times, the carnival decadence of an era encapsulated in pictorial form."
+Matthew Robertson, in his book Factory Records: The Complete Graphic Album (2006), added to this, saying that the "viewer cannot help but be caught by the haunting, mesmerizing, enormity" of the artwork.
+The album's inner sleeve featured two images of a naked woman, both of which were taken from the Readers' Wives section of an issue of Penthouse.
+Robertson said this was done "for humour's sake rather than shock value"; Wilson dubbed it "one of the most profoundly disturbing inner sleeves in record history".
+As a result of this imagery, retailers refused to stock the album; its Japanese release was delayed due to the image, resulting in copies being confiscated at customs.
 In addition, it received a negative reaction from journalists, such as Penny Anderson of City Life and Mandi James of NME, the latter of whom called the band "sexist wankers" for the decision.

-Concerned about people stealing promotional posters, as they had done previously for New Order gig posters, Factory decided to purchase a building and have it plastered with posters of the album's artwork.
+Concerned about people stealing promotional posters, as they had done previously for New Order gig posters, Factory Records decided to purchase a building and have it plastered with posters of the album's artwork.
 Located on Charles Street, it was noticed by various workers traveling in the southern part of Manchester.
 Middles said the landmark could be viewed as the first "identifiable symbol of Manchester dance culture" and Madchester as a whole.
 In early 1989, the band signed a publishing deal with FFRR Music; around this time, the band signed a contract with American label Elektra Records.
-The latter was impressed by the "Wrote for Luck" video, and Wilson's sales pitch.
+The latter was impressed by the "Wrote for Luck" video and Wilson's sales pitch.
 Factory also had smaller deals with labels in Europe, such as Rough Trade Records in Germany.
 By July 1989, Bummed was released in North America as "Wrote for Luck" was gaining traction at radio stations.